kwade4/RAISE-DRI/docs/research_infrastructure.md

 nav_order: 2
 ---

-Digital Research Alliance of Canada
----

 ![Alliance Logo](assets/images/Alliance_logo.png)

+# Canada's Digital Research Infrastructure

+## Digital Research Alliance of Canada

 The **Digital Research Alliance of Canada** (the Alliance) is a government-funded non-profit organization that supports Canadian researchers.